Requirements and Information

 Prior to scheduling any evidentiary hearing or hearing more than the Rule’s requisite time frame, the moving party shall ensure the opposing party is agreeable to the Zoom appearance and that the request is otherwise in compliance with Rule 2.530 of the Florida Rules of General Practice and Judicial Administration.
 A filed stipulation is not required on this issue.

 Defendants must appear at docket sounding.
 The appearance can be by Zoom unless otherwise ordered.
+Please refer to the Zoom rules above.

 No motions of any kind, including motions to continue, will be heard at docket sounding.
 The purpose of docket sounding is to enter a plea or announce ready for trial.
 If the case is ready for trial the attorneys shall be prepared to advise the Court as to how many days the trial will last, the number of witnesses to be called and any witness scheduling conflicts.